RaviTejaPottabatini/dicom-images/pydicom/pydicom/readme.txt

 difflib :
 This is a class for comparing sequences of lines of text, and producing human-readable differences or deltas

 os :The OS module in python provides functions for interacting with the operating system.
-OS, comes under Python’s standard utility modules.
+OS, comes under Pythonâ€™s standard utility modules.
 This module provides a portable way of using operating system dependent functionality.and helps to read the link we have given.

  utility.py